JustJarvaz/starter-restaurant-reservation-original/README.md

 #### Acceptance Criteria

-1. The `/dashboard` page will
+1. The `/dashboard` and the `/search` page will
    - Display an "Edit" button next to each reservation
-     - Clicking the "Edit" button will navigate the user to the `/reservations/update` page, which will display the reservation form with the existing reservation data filled in
+     - Clicking the "Edit" button will navigate the user to the `/reservations/:reservation_id/edit` page
-       - If the user selects "Submit", the reservation is updated, then the user is taken back to the `/dashboard` page.
-       - If the user selects "Cancel" no changes are made.
    - Display a "Cancel" button next to each reservation
      - Clicking the "Cancel" button will display the following confirmation: "Do you want to cancel this reservation?
 This cannot be undone."
-       - If the user selects "Ok", the reservation is removed from the page and deleted from the database, the confirmation disappears, and the results on the `/dashboard` page are refreshed.
+       - If the user selects "Ok", the reservation is removed from the page and deleted from the database, the confirmation disappears, and the results on the page are refreshed.
+       - If the user selects "Cancel" no changes are made.
+1. The `/reservations/:reservation_id/edit` page will display the reservation form with the existing reservation data filled in
+   - If the user selects "Submit", the reservation is updated, then the user is taken back to the previous page.
    - If the user selects "Cancel" no changes are made.